Associate Professor of the Practice of Romance Studies

-Reisinger is currently Chair of the College Board's World Languages Academic Advisory Committee.
-She is also the College Board Advisor for the French AP exam, and serves on the AP exam development committee.
-Since 2013, she has served as Chair of the American Association of Teachers of French (AATF) Commission on French for Business and Economic Purposes.
+Reisinger is Chair of the College Board's World Languages Academic Advisory Committee and co-chair of the AP French Language and Culture Exam development committee.
+From 2013-2018, she served as Chair of the American Association of Teachers of French (AATF) Commission on French for Specific Purposes.

 - Ph.D., University of North Carolina at Chapel Hill 2001

 - M.A., University of North Carolina at Chapel Hill 1995

 - B.A., University of Kansas 1992

 Transformative Learning: A Shared Intellectual Interest Across the University awarded by Intellectual Community Planning Grant (2020)